 A study done in Canada (3) shows that daughters, who have a good relationship with their fathers have fewer instances of body dissatisfaction, depression, and low self-esteem.
 They develop healthy eating habits and avoid eating disorders.
 Also, a girl gains confidence about her body image if her father appreciates her appearance.

 Fathers’ involvement plays a vital role in daughters’ self-confidence.
 Fathers who are affectionate towards their little girls provide them a sense of self worth.
-If fathers ignore them or treat them harshly, then the girls become cynical and feel worthless.
+If fathers ignore them or treat them harshly, the girls could develop low self-confidence and have self-doubt.

 The absence of fathers or inability to deal with conflicts with fathers leads to low self-esteem in young women.